Jack Payne (bandleader)

-John Wesley Vivian Payne (22 August 1899 – 4 December 1969) was a British dance music bandleader who established his reputation during the British dance band era of the 1930s.
+John Wesley Vivian Payne (22 August 1899 – 4 December 1969) was a British bandleader who established his reputation during the British dance band era of the 1930s.

 Early life and career

 Payne was born in Leamington Spa, Warwickshire, England, the only son of a music publisher's warehouse manager.
 While serving in the Royal Flying Corps, he played the piano in amateur dance bands.
 After the RFC became the Royal Air Force towards the end of World War I, Payne led dance bands for the troops.
 Prior to joining the Royal Air Force, he was part of "The Allies" concert party.
 This voluntary group performed to wounded soldiers convalescing around Birmingham.

 He played with visiting American jazz bands at the Birmingham Palais during the early 1920s, including the Southern Rag-a-Jazz Orchestra in 1922, before moving to London in 1925.
 He played in a ten-piece band which became the house band at London's Hotel Cecil in 1925.
 This ensemble regularly performed on the BBC in the latter half of the decade.
 In 1928, Payne became the BBC Director of Dance Music and the leader of the BBC's first official dance band.
 In 1929, the band was featured in the first ever BBC television broadcast, also appearing in the short film Jazz Time that same year.
 His signature tune was "Say it With Music", written by Irving Berlin.